‘Britain’s Got Talent’ Finalist Simonne Kerr Found Stabbed To Death At The Age Of 31

 Metropolitan police have confirmed the stabbing death of 31-year-old Simonne Kerr in southwest London.
 Law enforcement was called to a residence about 12:30 p.m.
 Wednesday and discovered Kerr dead from a stab wound.
-A suspect, 40-year-old Desmond Sylva, was quickly detained and charged with her murder Thursday.
-He lived with Kerr at the residence where her body was found and did not enter a plea when he appeared before a magistrate Friday according to The Guardian.
+The suspect, 40-year-old Desmond Sylva, was quickly detained and charged with her murder on Thursday.
+He lived with Kerr at the residence where her body was found and did not enter a plea when he appeared before a magistrate on Friday, according to The Guardian.
 He is scheduled to appear in court on August 21.
 Police are not pursuing any other suspects.
 Kerr performed on Britain’s Got Talent as a member of the B Positive Choir this year.

 Simonne Kerr was also a hematology and oncology nurse at Guy’s and St. Thomas Hospital in central London and volunteered with the Sickle Cell Society.
 During her pregnancy, Kerr learned that she was a carrier of the gene for sickle cell anemia through routine screening.
 That child died in 2015 of sickle cell anemia at the age of six, and Kerr said when she appeared on Britain’s Got Talent that singing had helped her get through that difficult time.
 The B Positive choir was made up of 60 individuals ages 22 to 62 who have sickle cell anemia or who have relatives with sickle cell anemia according to Us Weekly.